KxSystems/docs/docs/kb/optane.md

 -   In-memory databases will scale using Intel Optane PMem as a larger memory space

-A typical kdb+ application uses a combination of memory and storage to gather, persist and analyze enormous datasets.
-Kdb+’s structured use of on-disk data allows efficient access to databases up to petabyte scale.
+A typical kdb+ application uses a combination of memory and storage to gather, persist and analyze enormous datasets. kdb+’s structured use of on-disk data allows efficient access to databases up to petabyte scale.
 The size of in-memory datasets, however, is primarily restricted by the size of the accessible memory space.